Yvonne Craig: Batgirl "Equal Pay Act" public service announcement

 In 1973 Craig reprised her Batgirl role in a public service announcement (PSA) promoting equal pay for women sponsored by the U.S. Department of Labor Wage and Hour Division.

 In the PSA, Batman and Robin were tied to a post threatened by a ticking time bomb.
 Batgirl arrives but refuses to release them because she is paid less than Robin, in violation of the Equal Pay Act of 1963.
 The PSA was written and directed by Sidney Galanty, and narrated by the Batman TV series creator and producer William Dozier.
 Dick Gautier played Batman, due to Adam West distancing himself from the character.

 In 1973, Craig appeared in a first-season episode of Kojak ("Dark Sunday"), and in 1977, she made a guest appearance in The Six Million Dollar Man ("The Infiltrators").

 1980s

 When her Hollywood career slowed in the 1980s, Craig ventured into private business after tiring of the roles she was offered.
 She said "I was being offered the same kinds of roles all the time and just thought, 'Why would you bother repeating yourself?'"

 In 1988, Craig married Harvard educated lawyer, investor, and real estate developer Kenneth Charles Aldrich.
 Briefly a co-producer of industrial shows, Craig began a new career as a real estate broker.

 1990s and later career

 Craig was the producer for Comic Book Kid (1993).
+Craig appeared in the documentary film Ballets Russes (2005).
 From 2009 to 2011, she voiced Grandma on the animated children's series Olivia.